MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -Force
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Force parameter creates the search, overwriting any existing searches with the same name.

-!!!
-Exchange Server 2016, Exchange Online

 The Force switch specifies whether to suppress warning or confirmation messages.
 You can use this switch to run tasks programmatically where prompting for administrative input is inappropriate.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter